NightWalker7558/Fall-Detection-Web-App/README.md

 The project consists of a client and a server.
 Follow the instructions below to set up and run the project.

+## Prerequisites

+This project requires FFmpeg to be installed on your system.
+You can download FFmpeg from the official website: [https://ffmpeg.org/download.html](https://ffmpeg.org/download.html)

 ## Client

 The client is a React application.
 To run the client, navigate to the client directory and install the necessary dependencies: